Research

 (click on the faces for more information)

-For a more long-form introduction, you can find a general overview of my research on the web here; also available here as a PDF.
+For a more long-form introduction, you can find a general overview of my research (as of 2010) on the web here; also available here as a PDF.
 My latest slides are up on the talks and papers page.